martpie/museeks/README.md

 A simple, clean and cross-platform music player. ([museeks.io](http://museeks.io))

-> **Note**
-> Museeks is on its way to a big rewrite with some major UI and Back-End changes, please help shape the future of the music player [in the discussions section](https://github.com/martpie/museeks/discussions)! :]

 ![Screenshot](screenshot.png)

 ## Features

 Museeks aims to be a simple and easy to use music player with a clean UI.
 You will not find tons of features, as it goal is not to compete with more complete and more famous music players.

 Here is a little preview though:

 - 💻 Cross-platform music player (Linux, macOS and Windows)
 - 🎧 Supported formats: mp3, mp4, m4a/aac, flac, wav, ogg, 3gpp
-- ✨ Clean and polished
+- 🔄 Library auto-refresh
 - 🌟 Playlists
 - 🎼 Queue management
 - ➰ Shuffle, loop